 We have made important contributions to the AMPK field by finding new targets in the control of glucose uptake, glycogen synthesis, glycolysis and protein synthesis.
 The search for AMPK targets is a main area of research, which we are pursuing using state-of-the-art mass spectrometry techniques.
 We are also testing new direct AMPK activators including natural plant-derived compounds, particularly in muscle, liver and adipose tissue, for their therapeutic potential in treating diabetes and cancer.
 AMPK is notably activated during muscle contraction and regular exercise is recommended to patients as a treatment for type 2 diabetes.

 Our group focuses on the control of cell function by reversible phosphorylation of proteins.
-Our main interests are the AMP-activated protein kinase (AMPK), insulin signaling via protein kinase B (PKB) and the role of fructose 2,6-bisphosphate (Fru-2,6-P2) in cell proliferation and cancer.
+Our main interests are the AMP-activated protein kinase (AMPK), insulin signalling via protein kinase B (PKB) and the role of fructose 2,6-bisphosphate (Fru-2,6-P2) in cell proliferation and cancer.
 We also investigate protein covalent modification and differential protein expression by electrospray ionization (ESI) mass spectrometry (MS) techniques.

 1. AMPK: We are testing the effects of direct small-molecule AMPK activators and phytochemicals in muscle, liver and adipose tissue.
 We are also using direct AMPK activators in white adipose tissue to search for new targets and roles of AMPK.